redbear/Duo/docs/firmware_deployment_guide.md

 ## <span id="using-arduino-ide">Using Arduino IDE</span>

-If this is your first time playing with the Duo using Arduino IDE, you are recommended to follow the [Duo Getting Started with Arduino IDE Guide](duo_getting_started_with_arduino.md) to set up the Arduino environment first.
+If this is your first time playing with the Duo using Arduino IDE, you are recommended to follow the [Getting Started with Arduino IDE](getting_started_with_arduino_ide.md) to set up the Arduino environment first.

 #### Update User Application (aka.
 Arduino sketch)